ember-template-lint/ember-template-lint/docs/rule/require-presentational-children.md

  The following values are valid configuration:

 * object -- An object with the following keys:
-  * `nonSemanticTags` -- An array of additional tags that should be considered presentation
+  * `additionalNonSemanticTags` -- An array of additional tags that should be considered presentation

 ## References